keng404/dragen_reports_markmap/README.md

 # dragen_reports_markmap
-Create concept mapping of metrics within DRAGEN HTML report to initial data source file
+Create concept mapping of metrics within DRAGEN HTML report to initial data source file.

+This is an unofficial tool to help visualize how (i.e. what files and how fields within the HTML report are computed) the HTML report is formed.

+[DRAGEN reports](https://help.dragen.illumina.com/product-guides/dragen-v4.4/dragen-reports) can be bundled as a part of an Illumina BaseSpace or Illumina Connected Analytics pipeline.

 # The Flow